RickvdStaaij/GitLab-CIMonitor/README.md

 The time that deployments were scary is over, lets make them FUN!

+NOTE: This project is still a work in progress, for a working version check CIMonitor/CIMonitor.

 ## Features

 -   A **real-time dashboard** of your events and pipelines
--   Add a **GitLab webhook endpoint** to push all **pipeline and build statuses** with ease!
+-   Add a **GitLab web-hook endpoint** to push all **pipeline and build statuses** with ease!

-## Local development
+## Requirements

 In order to run the application you need:

+-   `make`
 -   `yarn`
 -   `node`: version 8 or higher

+## Local development

 To start development run:

--   `yarn start`
--   `yarn watch`: Will auto-refresh if the monitor code changes, you need to restart the server manually
+-   `make init`: The first time you
+-   `make build-dev-server`: Run the development server
+-   `make build-dev-dashboard`: Run the dashboard application (restarts automatically when the front-end code changes)

 ## Running production

-In order to run the application in production you need:

--   `yarn`
--   `node`: version 8 or higher

-To start development run:
+To start the production build:

--   `yarn production`
--   `yarn start`
+-   `make build-production`: Creates all the files required for your production build

 We recommend that you run the application with `pm2` so the application will restart if your computer reboots.